blstjohnson/azure-devops-mcp/docs/HOWTO.md

-Be sure to follow all the steps in the [Getting Started guide](./GETTINGSTARTED.md) to quickly set up and connect to your Azure DevOps organization.
+Be sure to follow all the steps in the [Getting Started guide](./GETTINGSTARTED.md) to quickly set up and connect to your Azure DevOps organization or private server.

 # 🥇 How to make your experience better